Basis for outlook

 The structural exchange rate risk due to the US dollar has decreased in recent years because the share of Orion’s net sales invoiced in dollars has fallen to below ten per cent and at the same time the value of purchases in dollars has increased.
 The greatest exchange rate risk at present relates to European currencies such as the Swedish crown and British pound.
 However, the overall effect of the risk due to currencies of European countries will be abated by the fact that Orion has organisations of its own in most of these countries, which means that in addition to sales income, there are also costs in these currencies.
 Changes in the Japanese yen exchange rate have become more important as sales of Parkinson’s drugs in Japan have increased.
 The exchange rate effect related to the Russian rouble has increased due to the strong volatility of the currency.
 However, Russian sales are not a significant portion of Orion’s entire net sales.

 Collaboration arrangements are an important component of Orion’s business model.
 Possible collaboration and licensing agreements related to these arrangements also often include payments to be recorded in net sales that may materially affect Orion’s financial results.
-In 2014–2017 the annual payments varied from EUR 8 million to EUR 39 million.
+In 2014–2018 the annual payments varied from EUR 5 million to EUR 39 million.
 The payments may be subject to certain conditions relating to the development of research projects or sales, and whether these conditions are triggered and the timing of triggering always entail uncertainties.
 The possible EUR 45 million milestone payment associated with the commercialisation of the prostate cancer drug darolutamide in the United States is included in the outlook for 2019.
 However, there is still significant uncertainty regarding its timing.